 And in the scullery, which Stoffer says is one of her favorite spaces in the house, she installed an Ann Sacks Savoy Ribbed tile backsplash in Bronze alongside gray Stoffer Home cabinetry and mottled hardware.
 “It’s a very cool metallic tile that’s light-reflecting, so we didn’t need to add lights under the cabinets,” she says.

 The team also turned what was an attached garage into a primary suite, adding a new garage and connecting it to the home via a mudroom (“Katie knew that in Michigan, buyers want mud rooms,” Stoffer has said) with Ann Sacks limestone Graphite Honed Finish flooring.

 Throughout the home, they attempted to blend existing midcentury modern details with a more traditional style.
-In the primary bathroom, for example, Stoffer chose the Ann Sacks Curated Bath Willowmere double vanity in Drifted Matte Brown for the primary bathroom.
+In the primary bathroom, for example, Stoffer chose the Ann Sacks Curated Bath Willowmere double vanity by Robern in Drifted Matte Brown for the primary bathroom.